Elliotclyde/wordpress-plugin-theme-dev-docker/readme.md

-# Wordpress on docker with PowerPress
+# Wordpress on docker - themes and plugins in source code

+This is a template for using Wordpress on docker, where the themes and plugins are kept in source code.